firebearstudio/importexportfree/README.md

 	<li>API for Magento 2 Import and Improved Import functionality</li>
 	<li>Import from Google Sheet (Google Drive Table) - dynamically manage Magento 2 products catalog in the cloud and trigger import</li>
 	<li>JSON format support for import and export products , orders etc</li>
+	<li>Auto create configurable product during the import from simple products by SKU pattern</li>
+	<li>Option to delete / disable products which is not included on CSV file or specific import job</li>
 </ul>

 <a href="https://firebearstudio.com/blog/the-complete-guide-to-magento-2-product-import-export.html">Magento 2 Import Guide</a>